CumulusNetworks/docs/content/cumulus-linux-512/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

     - Creates a new, separate single VXLAN device `vxlan99` and adds it to the bridge `br_l3vni`
 - Creates a layer 3 VNI called `vni4001` in VRF RED
 - Assigns `vni4001` a VLAN automatically (for example, `3159`)
-- Creates a VLAN interface for this VLAN with `_l3` (layer 3) appended to interface name (for example, `vlan3159_l3`) in VRF RED.
+- Creates a VLAN interface for this VLAN with `_l3` (layer 3) appended to the interface name (for example, `vlan3159_l3`) in VRF RED.
 This VLAN interface is represented as a Linux virtual interface / subinterface / virtual link of type `vlan` in the bridge `br_l3vni` and thus will not be shown in the output of `bridge vlan` command
 - Adds the VLAN (for example, `3159`) to the bridge `br_l3vni`.
 This VLAN will not appear in the `bridge-vids` section of the bridge `br_l3vni` in `/etc/networks/interfaces`, but is still applied to the bridge.
 - Adds the mapping `vlan3159 <-> vni4001` to the VLAN-VNI map of the single VXLAN device `vxlan99` in bridge `br_l3vni`

 This behavior is different in an MLAG environment.
 If you configure MLAG and you run the `nv set vrf RED evpn vni 4001` command, NVUE:
 - Creates a layer 3 VNI called `vni4001` in VRF RED
 - Assigns `vni4001` a VLAN automatically (for example, `4055`) out of the global reserved layer 3 VNI VLAN range
-- Creates a VLAN interface for this VLAN with `_l3` (layer 3) at appended to interface name (for example, `vlan4055_l3`) in VRF RED.
+- Creates a VLAN interface for this VLAN with `_l3` (layer 3) appended to the interface name (for example, `vlan4055_l3`) in VRF RED.
+This VLAN interface is represented as a Linux virtual interface / subinterface / virtual link of type `vlan` in the bridge `br_default` and thus will not be shown in the output of `bridge vlan` command
 - Adds the VLAN (for example, `4055`) to bridge `br_default`.
 This VLAN will not appear in the `bridge-vids` section of the bridge `br_default` in `/etc/networks/interfaces`, but is still applied to the bridge.
 - Adds the mapping `vlan4055 <-> vni4001` to the VLAN-VNI map of the single VXLAN device `vxlan48` in bridge `br_default`